Sergix/sergix.net/src/pages/blog/hope.md

 Within the depths of my eyes,
 Blind to the sunset that approaches.

-reach! reach, Reach,
+Reach! reach, reach,
-Reach aloft and seize the fading of the light!
+Reach aloft and seize the fading light!

 Free my captive being.
 Rupture these shackles!